Suzanne0611/Suzanne0611/README.md

 ## Hi there 👋

-🌱 I’m currently learning full-stack
+🌱 I’m currently learning Embedded System

 📫 How to reach me: suz900611@gmail.com